-A tropical fruit that’s deliciously sweet, the mango is lauded for its bright yellow flesh and unique flavor, along with a host of health benefits.
+A tropical fruit that’s deliciously sweet, the mango is lauded for its bright yellow flesh and unique flavour, along with a host of health benefits.
 Some research is also showing that mangoes may help in regulating blood sugar, making them a good fruit choice for people with diabetes too.

 Here’s the scoop on one of nature’s best tropical treats, and how it can impact diabetes.